 In the years from 1919 to 2005 after the Black Sox, the White Sox had four playoff appearances, losing in the first round of each one…the World Series of 1959, the American League Championship Series of 1983 and 1993, and the League Division Series of 2000.
 They had experienced almost every bit the level of futility as the Red Sox or Cubs, if not the devastating near misses.
 Yet the White Sox seemed to garner nowhere near the compassion.

 One possible reason is, of course, the so-called Curse of the Black Sox.
-Bambino and Billy Goat curses are easier for fans to pour their heart into…after all, what did Ted Williams or Carl Yastrzemski or Ernie Banks or Ryne Sandberg do to deserve to never win a title?
+Bambino and Billy Goat curses are easier for fans to pour their heart into…after all, what did Ted Williams or Carl Yastrzemski or Ernie Banks or Ryne Sandberg do to deserve to never win a title in their careers?
 But it seems more just for the baseball gods to punish a team that desecrated the sanctity of the World Series.

 To this day the biggest names associated with the White Sox to most fans are Charles Comiskey, Shoeless Joe Jackson, Buck Weaver and Eddie Cicotte…names that are just as well known (thanks partly to Eliot Asinof and Hollywood) as Frank Thomas, Luke Appling, Harold Baines or owner Jerry Reinsdorf, who paid for the 2005 championship drought-ending team.
 Even if you are sympathetic to Shoeless Joe, as many fans are, that can’t be an easy legacy to champion.